 The information presented below was provided to the project team by members of the community.
-The project team will review and research each submission, the results of which will be represented in the context statement and provided to the City.
+The project team reviewed and researched each submission, the results of which were represented in the context statement and provided to the City.

 403 S. Garfield Avenue/T.J.
 Stuart